meganschultepdx/tamagotchi-bendersan/README.md

   ## Description

   This web application will mimic the functionality of the popular 90s/00s hand-held digi-pet.
-It is based off the character Bender from Futurama and it is designed to make a user fullfil Bender's needs to stay alive.
+It is based off the character Bender from Futurama and it is designed to make a user fullfil Bender's needs to stop him from killing all humans.

   ## Setup/Installation Requirements